How to improve my concept art?

 Tonight, let’s explore the tough part of the machine!

-I have chosen this picture for its complexity.
 I won’t draw everything as it is (I guess I would go crazy :)) but extract the shapes that interest me.
-Actually, after a couple of hours seeing it, it looks less complicated to me.
-I guess my brain has already get familiar to certain shapes.

-It’s a big mess.
-But it’s ok.
-It’s a combination of doodles for me to train.
 It took me about 3 hours.
-It’s definitely too long because I wanted to sketch as many shape as possible.
-Next time, I will draw with an even looser hand to sketch faster and explore more.
+It’s definitely too long because I wanted to sketch as many shapes as possible.

 The cafe closed at 2am and I was the last client.
-Time to go home, write this article and go to sleep !
+Time to go home, write this article, and go to sleep !

 Your email address will not be published.
 Required fields are marked *